reshinto/reshinto.github.io/docs/interviewPrep/system_design/storage/databases/12RelationalDatabases/readme.md

 - databases need persistence of those records and cannot use memory
   - this means that you have to write data to disk
   - anything written to disk will remain during power loss or network partitions
-- since machinese die often in a large scale system
+- since machines die often in a large scale system
   - special disk partitions or volumes are used by the database processes
   - those volumes can get recovered even if the machine were to go down permanently